Mantak Chia Universal Healing Tao Courses London Taoist Training Tai Chi Kung Qigong Chi Nei Tsang

 Now you can have this too when you come on by to combine Moving Meditations for Fitness + Flexibility, Build Confidence, Recapture Lost Energy, Turn Stress Into Vitality, Inner Strength for Inner Peace!

-7-STEP TAI CHI Start your Journey: 7 Tuesdays, 13 Movements, 9 Directions, 5 Elements, 3 Treasures, Yin and Yang, to become one of those Tai Chi practitioners people watch in the park, wishing they too could learn the slow, graceful form, and win the benefits !
+...start your Journey: 7 Tuesdays, 13 Movements, 9 Directions, 5 Elements, 3 Treasures, Yin and Yang, to become one of those Tai Chi practitioners people watch in the park, wishing they too could learn the slow, graceful form, and win the benefits!
+We practice a short (13-Movement, 4 Directions, Yin and Yang) Yang Family form evolved from Mantak Chia's Tai Chi Chi Kung and the Push-Hands practice of the late Master Lim of Penang.

 With Kris Deva North and Anamarta, Senior and Advanced Instructors Tai Chi Union for Great Britain.